 Collections of tissues form organs which in turn associate to form organ systems in the multicellular organisms.

 Every organ is composed of one or more type of tissues.
-A group of organs working together to perform its function is called as organ systems.
+A group of organs working together to perform its function is called organ systems.

-Excretory system, reproductive system, endocrine system, circulatory system, respiratory system are few examples of organ system which functions together to keep an organism healthy and alive.
+Excretory system, reproductive system, endocrine system, circulatory system, respiratory system are few examples of an organ system which functions together to keep an organism healthy and alive.